MechanicalRock/mechanicalrock.github.io/_posts/2023-01-27-re-invent-recap-ml.markdown

 # What's AWS Re:invent?

 [AWS Re:Invent](https://reinvent.awsevents.com/) is the biggest tech conference and cloud event of the year.
-It's billed as "The most transformative event in tech", a learning conference hosted by AWS where the global cloud community come together to meet, learn and get inspired!
+A learning conference hosted by AWS where the global cloud community come together to meet, learn and get inspired!
-AWS Re:invent event has a lot to offer in terms of different tracks and areas of interests to follow related to your job domain such as Machine learning/AI, storage, serverless, etc.
-As well as variety of session types i.e, workshops to chalktalks with different levels from level-100 (Foundational) to level-400 as expert level.

-Well, if you have not heard about AWS Re:invent or if you couldn't attend it for any reason, that means you have probably missed the AWS Re:invent 2022.
-That's ok.
-A good thing I like about Tech world is that there are always people who have attended the events, meet-ups and conferences and most of them are always willing to share their experience including their tech take away from the event.

 This year for the very first time, I attended the AWS Re:invent conference through the AWS [All Builders Welcome grant](https://reinvent.awsevents.com/community/all-builders-welcome/).
-As a machine learning enthusiast I could participate in a few chalktalks in ML/AI learning track as well as Re:invent Announcement sessions.
+As a machine learning enthusiast I participated in a few Chalktalk, workshops in ML/AI learning track and obviously tried to not miss the Re:invent Announcement sessions.

 In this blog post, I would like to share highlights of some of the cool stuff that are now available or still in preview for Machine Learning and Data Scientists within AWS AI/ML services and more specifically Amazon SageMaker.